24 Best Singapore Restaurants with Michelin Stars and Awards

-These are the award-winning Singapore restaurants with Michelin stars and receivers of the best restaurants in Asia awards.
+These are the award-winning Singapore Restaurants with Michelin stars and receivers of the best restaurants in Asia awards.

 The Singapore restaurants scene is as vibrant and diverse as the city-state.
 From modest hawker centres to opulent Michelin-starred establishments, the island boasts a gastronomic landscape that is a testament to its cultural melting pot.